-(a1) Any person:
+Sec.
+11.20. (a) Any person:

-- (1) Whose salary is set by or under this Part, other than Sections 11.2, 11.5, 11.9(a), 11.10, or 11.13; - (1a) Who did not receive a compensation bonus under subsection (a) of this section; - (2) Who was, in the first half of the 1994-95 fiscal year: - a.
+- (1) Whose salary is set by or under this Part, other than Sections 11.2, 11.5, 11.9(a), 11.10, or 11.13; - (2) Who was, on July 1, 1994: - a.
 A permanent officer or permanent employee whose salary is set by or under this Part; or - b.
-A public school bus driver, covered by Section 11.24 of this act; and - (3) Who was such an officer or employee for the entire first half of the fiscal year, or, if the position was for a contract which provides for a term of four months or more during the period July 1, 1994, through December 31, 1994, held the position for the entire term of the contract shall receive in December of 1994 a compensation bonus of four hundred eighty dollars (\$480.00), except that the compensation bonus for persons subject to Sections 11.15 of this act shall be an average of four hundred eighty dollars (\$480.00) per year and shall be allocated in accordance with guidelines adopted by the State Board of Community Colleges, and except that the compensation bonus for persons subject to Sections 11.17 of this act shall be an average of four hundred eighty dollars (\$480.00) per year and shall be allocated to individuals according to the rules adopted by the Board of Governors, or the Board of Trustees of the North Carolina School of Science and Mathematics, as appropriate.
+A public school bus driver, covered by Section 11.24 of this act; - shall receive in July of 1994 a compensation bonus of four hundred eighty dollars (\$480.00), except that the compensation bonus for persons subject to Section 11.15 of this act shall be an average of four hundred eighty dollars (\$480.00) per year and shall be allocated in accordance with guidelines adopted by the State Board of Community Colleges, except that the compensation bonus for persons subject to Sections 11.17 of this act shall be an average of four hundred eighty dollars (\$480.00) per year and shall be allocated to individuals according to the rules adopted by the Board of Governors, or the Board of Trustees of the North Carolina School of Science and Mathematics, as appropriate, and except that the guidelines and rules may cover employees of those institutions whose first day of employment for the 1994-95 academic year came after July 1, 1994. - (a1) Any person: - (1) Who did not receive a compensation bonus under subsection (a) of this section; and - (2) Who was, during the third payroll period of the 1994-95 school year either a 10-month: - a.
+Permanent public school employee whose salary is set by or under this Part; or - b.
+Public school bus driver, covered by Section 11.24 of this act; and shall receive in the third payroll period of the 1994-95 school year a compensation bonus of four hundred eighty dollars (\$480.00).

-- (b) Individuals whose work is less than forty hours per week and who are entitled to receive the compensation bonus under this section and who are either: - (1) Permanent part-time employees, other than those covered by Sections 11.15 or 11.17 of this act, or
+(b) Individuals whose work is less than full-time and who are entitled to receive the compensation bonus under this section and who are either:

-- 1 (2) Bus drivers - shall receive a pro rata amount of the four hundred eighty dollars (\$480.00) - (c) The Director of the Budget shall transfer from the Reserve for Compensation Bonus provided by this act sufficient funds to implement this section.
+- (1) Permanent part-time employees, other than those covered by Sections 11.15 or 11.17 of this act; or - (2) part-time bus drivers shall receive a pro rata amount of the four hundred eighty dollars (\$480.00).

+(c) The Director of the Budget shall transfer from the Reserve for Compensation Bonus provided by this act sufficient funds to implement this section.